-III.A.9_09 Association of Classified Employees (ACE) Agreement 2018-21, pg 14
+III.A.9_09 Association of Classified Employees (ACE) Agreement 2018-21, pg 14 appropriate vice president and incorporate feedback from personnel who would interface with the position.
+The president makes the final decision on the request.

 10. The institution maintains a sufficient number of administrators with appropriate preparation and expertise to provide continuity and effective administrative leadership and services that support the institution's mission and purposes.
 (ER 8)